wieschick42/wieschick42.github.io/README.md

 My background and approach are interdisciplinary, with MA in psychology, PhD from a department of architecture, and postdoc experience in geoinformatics.
 I apply cognitive psychology methods in the fields of geoinformatics, architecture, and human-computer interaction.

-For selected projects, scroll downwards.
+For selected projects, see below.

 For a complete list of publications [click here]().